Home EuropeThe 5 Largest Mediterranean Sea Islands

 The island’s economy relies heavily on tourism, agriculture, and olive oil production.
 Traditional music and dance remain an important part of Cretan culture, preserving its rich heritage.

 Crete played a crucial role in Greek history, particularly during the resistance against Ottoman and German occupations.
-Today, it remains a vibrant and significant part of Greece, drawing millions of visitors each year.
+Today, as one of the largest islands in the Mediterranean Sea, it remains a vibrant and significant part of Greece, drawing millions of visitors each year.

 4. Corsica

-Corsica, the fourth-largest island in the Mediterranean Sea and the largest island in France, spans about 8,722 square kilometers (3,368 square miles).
+Corsica, France’s largest island and one of the largest Mediterranean Sea islands, spans about 8,722 square kilometers (3,368 square miles).
 It is a French region, though it retains a strong cultural identity with its own language, Corsican.
 The island’s rugged terrain includes mountains that cover nearly two-thirds of its area.

 Ajaccio, the capital, is famous as the birthplace of Napoleon Bonaparte.
 Corsica is often referred to as the “Island of Beauty” due to its diverse landscapes, from pristine beaches to dramatic cliffs.
 The island attracts outdoor enthusiasts who enjoy hiking the GR20, one of Europe’s most challenging trekking routes.